top of page

-Bechdel Theatre is a Community Interest Company born from a twitter account I created in 2015, inspired by the Bechdel Test and the work of Alison Bechdel.
+Bechdel Theatre is a Community Interest Company born from a twitter account I started in 2015 inspired by the Bechdel Test and work of Alison Bechdel.

-Now co-run by me and Pippa Sa, Bechdel Theatre's mission is to amplify under-represented voices in theatre, and champion gender representation in the performing arts.
+Now co-run by me and Pippa Sa, Bechdel Theatre exists to support, amplify and connect people of marginalised genders in and through the performing arts.

 Crocus is a new show I'm currently working on.

 Two self-declared “screaming fangirls” meet on a fan-forum in 2002.
 Over 15 years they stay in touch via changing online platforms, from forums, to Myspace, to Instagram.
 Despite only meeting a handful of times IRL, their friendship endures and deepens far beyond the shared fandom of a rock band they quickly grow out of.